Code

 ```

-## Question 2. what is probability of choose 4 number from 4 number and only 1 correct
+## Question 2: What is the probability of choosing 4 numbers from 4 and getting exactly 1 correct?

 ```{r}